Facebook Pixel

 Capstone Project Timeline

-Clients begin to submit project proposals in early September for students to review, with many students finalizing their client choices by early November.
+Clients begin to submit project proposals in August for students to review.

 December 1